forestgrape/coronavirus/coronavirus.md

 ### Life Forms

 > ###### Life Form
-> <span id='form-of-life'> A *form of life* or *life form* in a given environment is an identifiable thing that can interact and influence parts of its environment and thereby produce things which are near the same and thus have near the same interaction patterns.
+> <span id='form-of-life'> A *life form* in a given environment is an identifiable thing that can interact and influence parts of its environment and thereby produce things which are near the same and thus have near the same interaction patterns.
 These are called *progeny* or *next generation*. </span>

 In other words, a form of live has memorized environment interactions and passes rough copies of those memories to the next generation.